Fuco1/smartparens/README.md

 * `sp-backward-up-sexp` - Jump up backwards one level from the current balanced expressions.
 This means skipping all the enclosed expressions within *this* backwards and then jumping *before* the opening pair.
 * `sp-next-sexp` - Jump to the *beginning* of following balanced expression.
 If there is no following expression on the current level, jump one level up, effectively doing `sp-backward-up-sexp`.
 * `sp-previous-sexp` - Jump to the *end* of the previous balanced expression.
 If there is no previous expression on the current level, jupm one level up, effectively doing `sp-up-sexp`.

+#### Manipulation functions

+List of manipulation functions:

+    sp-kill-sexp (&optional arg)            ;; C-M-k
+    sp-backward-kill-sexp (&optional arg)   ;; C-- C-M-k

+    sp-unwrap-sexp (&optional arg)          ;; M-<delete>
+    sp-backward-unwrap-sexp (&optional arg) ;; M-<backspace>

+    sp-forward-slurp-sexp (&optional arg)   ;; C-'
+    sp-backward-slurp-sexp (&optional arg)  ;; C-;
+    sp-forward-barf-sexp (&optional arg)    ;; C-M-'
+    sp-backward-barf-sexp (&optional arg)   ;; C-M-;

+The slurp/barf functions are inspired by [paredit](http://emacswiki.org/emacs/ParEdit) package and work roughly the same.
+However, they can accept optional argument to slurp/barf that many times.

+Here's a quick summary for each manipulation function:

-* `sp-kill-sexp` - Kill the next balanced expression.
+* `sp-kill-sexp` - Kill the *next* balanced expression.
 If point is inside one and there's no following expression, kill the enclosing expression instead.
-* `sp-backward-kill-sexp` - Kill the previous balanced expression.
+* `sp-backward-kill-sexp` - Kill the *previous* balanced expression.
-* `sp-unwrap-sexp` - Remove the wrapping pair from the following expression.
+* `sp-unwrap-sexp` - Remove the wrapping pair from the *following* expression.
 Following expression is one returned by `sp-forward-sexp`.
-* `sp-backward-unwrap-sexp` - Remove the wrapping pair from the previous expression.
+* `sp-backward-unwrap-sexp` - Remove the wrapping pair from the *previous* expression.
 Previous expression is one returned by `sp-backward-sexp`.
+* `sp-forward-slurp-sexp` - Extend the current list by one balanced expression or symbol by moving the *closing* delimiter.
+* `sp-backward-slurp-sexp` - Extend the current list by one balanced expression or symbol by moving the *opening* delimiter.
+* `sp-forward-barf-sexp` - Contract the current list by one balanced expression or symbol by moving the *closing* delimiter.
+* `sp-backward-barf-sexp` - Contract the current list by one balanced expression or symbol by moving the *opening* delimiter.

 Show smartparens mode
 ==========